-Analyzed nonradionuclide chemical concentrations, their 1-sigma standard deviations and their corresponding WAC Limits1 are shown in Table 3-1 that correspond to the Attachment 8.1 Limits in the WAC.1 Per the WAC, the Limits shown shall not be exceeded accounting for the analytical uncertainty in each measured concentration.1 Analyzed nonradionuclide chemical concentrations, their standard deviations and their corresponding WAC Targets1 are shown in Table 3-2 that correspond to the Attachment 8.2 Targets in the WAC.1 Per the WAC, the Targets shown in Table 3-2 that correspond to the Attachment 8.2 Targets in the WAC.1 Per the WAC, the Targets shown shall not be exceeded accounting for the analytical uncertainty in each measured concentration.1 The Limits refer to a type of acceptance criteria that, if not satisfied, will have an adverse impact on repository requirements, whereas the Targets refer to a type of acceptance criteria that is set as a guideline to protect a Limit.1 For the chemical contaminants and the radionuclides given in tables below, an analytical uncertainty of 2 sigma (2 σ) shall be accounted for in sample analyses used to determine the analytical uncertainty vs. either the Limit or Target.1 The standard deviations given in tables for this WAC report are taken as 1 sigma (1 σ) values that are calculated from the normal 'standard deviation' function for either duplicate or triplicate values from within Excel[®] spreadsheets.
+Analyzed nonradionuclide chemical concentrations, their 1-sigma standard deviations and their corresponding WAC Limits are shown in Table 3-1 that correspond to the Attachment 8.1 Limits in the WAC.
+Per the WAC, the Limits shown shall not be exceeded accounting for the analytical uncertainty in each measured concentration.
+Analyzed nonradionuclide chemical concentrations, their standard deviations and their corresponding WAC Targets are shown in Table 3-2 that correspond to the Attachment 8.2 Targets in the WAC.
+Per the WAC, the Targets shown in Table 3-2 that correspond to the Attachment 8.2 Targets in the WAC.
+Per the WAC, the Targets shown shall not be exceeded accounting for the analytical uncertainty in each measured concentration.
+The Limits refer to a type of acceptance criteria that, if not satisfied, will have an adverse impact on repository requirements, whereas the Targets refer to a type of acceptance criteria that is set as a guideline to protect a Limit.
+For the chemical contaminants and the radionuclides given in tables below, an analytical uncertainty of 2 sigma (2 $\sigma$ ) shall be accounted for in sample analyses used to determine the analytical uncertainty vs. either the Limit or Target.
+The standard deviations given in tables for this WAC report are taken as 1 sigma (1 $\sigma$ ) values that are calculated from the normal 'standard deviation' function for either duplicate or triplicate values from within Excel® spreadsheets.

-Comparison of the average analyzed detectable values shown in Table 3-1 to the WAC Limits indicates that free hydroxide and nitrate anions and total mercury are the highest analytes relative to the WAC Limits at 20%, 28% and 20%, respectively.
-The corrected mercury data shown in Table 3-1 derive from two different sources.
-The original values given in Revision 0 of this report for both Total mercury and Monomethyl mercury (shown in both Table 3-1 and Table 3-5) were in error due to inadvertent use of more recent 3Q21 Tank 50 WAC data that was erroneously used in the 2Q21 Revision 0 report.
-Revision of these values results in only minor changes for these two analytes, as the original erroneous reported data for Total mercury and Monomethyl mercury of 62.2 mg/L and 26.4 mg/L, respectively, in the Revision 0 document changed to the correct values reported here in Revision 1 of Total mercury and Monomethyl mercury of 63.8 mg/L and 22.2 mg/L, respectively.
-Elemental mercury - measured as the single value shown in Table 3-1 - necessitated reanalysis due to initial complications with P&T-TD-CVAFS instrumentation.
-The revised value for Elemental mercury shown in Table 3-1 of 4.78 mg/L is significantly lower than originally reported at 26.5 mg/L. Comparison of the average analyzed values shown in Table 3-2 to the WAC Targets indicates that aluminum is the highest analyte relative to the WAC Target at 74%, with average TOC at a lower ratio to WAC Target of 29%.
+Comparison of the average analyzed detectable values shown in Table 3-1 to the WAC Limits indicates that free hydroxide and nitrate anions and total mercury are the highest analytes relative to the WAC Limits at 24%, 20% and 19%, respectively.
+Elemental and ionic mercury - measured as single values and shown in Table 3-1 - necessitated reanalysis after complications were identified with the P&T-TD-CVAFS instrumentation that impacted the initial measurements of these components.
+Comparison of the average analyzed values shown in Table 3-2 to the WAC Targets indicates that aluminum is the highest analyte relative to the WAC Target at 69%, with average TOC at a lower ratio to WAC Target of 24%.
 No VOA analytes (butanol, propanol, benzene and toluene) were detected above the indicated method detection limits from duplicate analyses as shown in Table 3-1 and Table 3-2.
-Analyzed radionuclide concentrations and the respective radiochemical analysis methods, their standard deviations and their corresponding WAC1 Limits and Targets are shown in Table 3-3 and Table 3-4, respectively.
-The minimum detection limit reported for Nb-94 of (<2.68E-01 pCi/mL) in Table 3-4 is above the requested SRR target minimum detection limit of 2.8E-03 pCi/mL "to meet future inventory reporting requirements"4 but is lower than the estimated detection limit initially established by SRNL of 4.38E-01 pCi/mL in 2009.5 All of these Nb-94 values (analyzed, 2013-requested and 2009 estimated detection limit) are orders of magnitude below the WAC target for Nb-94 of 1.52E+02 pCi/mL shown in Table 3-4.
+Analyzed radionuclide concentrations and the respective radiochemical analysis methods, their standard deviations and their corresponding $WAC^{1}$ Limits and Targets are shown in Table 3-3 and Table 3-4, respectively.
+The minimum detection limit reported for Nb-94 of (<2.39E-01 pCi/mL) in Table 3-4 is above the requested SRR target minimum detection limit of 2.8E-03 pCi/mL "to meet future inventory reporting requirements" but is lower than the estimated detection limit initially established by SRNL of 4.38E-01 pCi/mL in 2009.
+All of these Nb-94 values (analyzed, 2013-requested and 2009 estimated detection limit) are orders of magnitude below the WAC target for Nb-94 of 1.52E+02 pCi/mL shown in Table 3-4.